ck546/academic-sitefinal/content/publications/_index.md

 ---
 **Journal Articles**

-Chan, N. K., & **Kwok, C.** (forthcoming).
-The politics of platform power in surveillance capitalism: A comparative case study of ride-hailing platforms in China and the United States. *Global Media & China*.
+Chan, N. K., & **Kwok, C.** (2021).
+The politics of platform power in surveillance capitalism: A comparative case study of ride-hailing platforms in China and the United States. *Global Media & China* Advanced online publication. doi: 10.1177/20594364211046769

 **Kwok, C.** (2021).
 Temporal control at work: Qualitative time and temporal injustice in the workplace. *Journal of Social Philosophy*.
 Advanced online publication. doi: 10.1111/josp.12433